OtherWordlyShadow/IT-Captstone-Project-7/README.md

 ## This Capstone Project

-This capstone project in particular had us creating a security solution for a small business.
+This capstone project in particular is Information Technology, and had us creating a security solution for a small business.
 We had to create and host a web server for this theoretical small business and create a security solution to apply to it, comrpised of open source security softwares.
 The project is broken up into milestones.

 The server ran on Red Hat Enterprise Linux version 8.4.